 Weekly Health and Wellness programs are available to all students, faculty, and staff by attending one of our SUNY Empire Connects events.
 A weekly schedule is available on the SUNY Empire Connects website.

 Counseling resources for students can be found on the Student Health and Wellness web site.

 Resources for free legal and financial advice consultations for students can be found on the Student Health and Wellness web site.

 Accessibility Resources And Services

-A qualified person with a disability who meets the academic and technical standards required to enroll in and participate in the SUNY Empire State College program shall be provided an equal opportunity to obtain a degree in the most integrated setting appropriate to that person’s needs.
+A qualified person with a disability who meets the academic and technical standards required to enroll in and participate in the Empire State University program shall be provided an equal opportunity to obtain a degree in the most integrated setting appropriate to that person’s needs.
 SUNY Empire will make reasonable accommodation to meet the needs of students with disabilities.
 Each student’s needs are considered on an individual basis.

 The flexible nature of our degree programs make SUNY Empire an ideal place for a motivated, independent learner with a disability to obtain a degree.
-Accommodations are implemented to ensure that students are afforded access to the college’s programs, courses and services.
+Accommodations are implemented to ensure that students are afforded access to the university’s programs, courses and services.
 To request accommodations, please contact Accessibility Resources and Services:

 Melissa Zgliczynski, director of accessibility resources and services and Andrea Piazza-Victor, disability specialist, 518-587-2100, ext.
 2244, Disability.Services@sunyempire.edu.